 That experience set the stage for who the 35-year-old Dunning is today: gourmet chef, consummate kayaker, speed flyer, skier drone expert, videographer, and outdoor coach.
 All activities that didn’t jive with living in the heart of Los Angeles.
 In fact, since the age of 16, Dunning has been a full-time Wood River Valley resident.

 The oft-used adage of “if you do what you love, you will never work a day in your life” fits Dunning to a tee.
-Dunning’s life in Idaho is primarily centered around skiing/coaching on Baldy, kayaking the world-class Payette River and the Lost River for amazing speed flying peaks.
+Dunning’s life in Idaho is primarily centered around skiing/coaching on Baldy, kayaking the world-class Payette River and the Lost River Range for amazing speed flying peaks.
 (Speed flying is an advanced form of paragliding that uses a small, high-performance paraglider wing to quickly descend heights like mountains.)
 Says Dunning, “Idaho has definitely formed who I am.”

 Dunning has developed an itinerary that regularly takes him around the world.
 During the winter months, you will find him speed flying the Alps in Europe.
 During the spring and early summer months, you will find him kayaking the Payette River near Banks, Idaho.
-Then in the fall, you will find him in Chile kayaking the Futaleufu River while based at this uncle’s guest ranch.
+Then in the fall, you will find him in Chile kayaking the Futaleufu River while based at his uncle’s guest ranch.
 When the opportunity presents itself, he slides over to Hood River and spends time kayaking on the White Salmon River, and every now and then he’ll throw in an occasional trip to Nepal.

 In each of these locations, Dunning has formed a posse of friends, support staff, weather watchers and assistants who assist in making his endeavors a success.
 For example, this year in Europe, Dunning found himself speed flying for 21 days straight, unheard of in the sport since it takes so much planning, coordination, and perfect weather to pull off.